twitter facebook

 Class 1

-At the heart of our family school is our belief that, "Together, our light will shine."
+At the heart of our family school is our belief that by working together we can make a real difference.

 Our vision is to be a deeply caring, successful school that develops children into confident, thoughtful and responsible citizens today and into the future.
 Through our embedded Christian values, we strive for all to flourish and shine their light, recognising that together our good works can make a real difference.